Updated April 12, 2023

 Memory Consistency Errors

 Memory inconsistency errors generally occur when different threads try to read or have inconsistent views on the same piece of data.
-This usually happens when the first thread updates some shared data, and this updated value is not propagated to second or different threads, and they read old data.
+This usually happens when the first thread updates some shared data.
+This updated value is not propagated to second or different threads, and they read old data.

 Let’s see why this happens.